zhaoshengjun/twelve-factor-docker/README.md

 * Run `docker-compose up -d app` to start the release.
 * Run `docker ps` to verify image is running
 * Run `docker logs -f foo_app_1` to check the logs

+## Stateless

+If we stop/remove (`docker-compose rm -f`) a running docker image, all the data will be lost (e.g.: uploaded files).
+In order to fix this, we need to use persistent volume to store the data/files.